Adib234/hacker-news-cli/README.md

 $ hackernews --help
 ```

+You can check the newest articles as well as the highest scoring new articles.
+Theres also search but that takes more than 5 seconds unfortunately.

+If you clone this repo, remember to install Elasticsearch and Kibana (if you want access to Dev Tools).
+Then in your terminal run `elasticsearch` to run an instance of Elasticsearch

 # New things I learned

 - Use `Promise.all` on an iterable like array or map instead of doing things sequentially which boosted my performance in this case by 60x